 Simple English definitions for legal terms

-Read a random definition: attached
+Read a random definition: case stated

 A metropolitan magistrate is a type of judge who has limited jurisdiction and authority, often in criminal cases.
 They conduct preliminary criminal hearings and may order that a defendant be released for lack of evidence, sent to jail to await trial, or released on bail.
 They are also responsible for examining and ruling on certain aspects of a criminal proceeding before it comes before a judge.
 In some states, there are also district-court magistrates who have the power to set bail, accept bond, accept guilty pleas, impose sentences for traffic violations and similar offenses, and conduct informal hearings on civil infractions.